dgodovich/personal_logseq/pages/Wustl.md

 - Lila Solnica-Krezel
 - Kat thinks this is a safety school
-- Talk to Maya or Matthew about what they thought about St Louis -
+- Talk to Maya or Matthew about what they thought about St Louis
+	- Maya gave a raving review which nice
+		- Grad students are separated but still can be included in campus life, and st louis has enough areas that you can find a niche in the city
+-
 - [[Virtual Grad School Fair]] Talking to WUSTL
 	- that was useless